 Just For Specialized Audiences

 The Maryland State Law Library owns a comprehensive collection of legal materials, including several unique resources of interest to Maryland practitioners.
-The library also offers access to many legal databases including Lexis, Index to Legal Periodicals and CCH Business, Human Resources and Tax.
+The library also offers access to many legal databases including Westlaw, Index to Legal Periodicals and CCH Business, Human Resources and Tax.

 As a Court-Related Agency, the Library strives to ensure that Maryland's judges and other judicial staff members possess the most relevant and current legal information possible.
 To meet this need, the Library provides services specifically benefiting Judiciary customers